 Kajaki Dam 2006.
 A company of young British soldiers encounter an unexpected, terrifying enemy.
 A dried-out river bed, and under every step the possibility of an anti-personnel mine.
 A mine that could cost you your leg - or your life.

-In the middle of the desert, in an area filled with 33 million blast mines scattered everywhere, Marine sniper Sergeant Mike Stevens is on a mission to locate and neutralize the leader of a terrorist cell.
-After three months and six days in the desert, one single moment of hesitation was enough to blow the entire mission, and now Sergeant Stevens is stranded in a hostile guerrilla territory all alone, and to make matters worse, with his left foot stepping on an active mine.
-Against the harsh environment, without food and water, the Sergeant must stay glued to the spot and use his Marine training, his resourcefulness and his perseverance for the next 52 hours until a convoy arrives in his area.
-Between the scolding heat of the day and the freezing cold of the night, if Sergeant Stevens wants to survive, he must fight not only against the mighty forces of nature but also versus the greatest adversary of them all: himself.Written by
+In the middle of the desert, an area filled with 33 million blast mines scattered everywhere, marine sniper Sergeant Mike Stevens is on a mission to locate and neutralize the leader of a terrorist cell.
+After three months and six days in the desert, one single moment of hesitation is enough to blow the entire mission, and now Sergeant Stevens is stranded in a hostile guerrilla territory all alone, and to make matters worse, with his left foot on an active mine.
+Against the harsh environment, without water, the sergeant must stay glued to the spot and use his Marine training, his resourcefulness and his perseverance for the next 52 hours until a convoy arrives in his area.
+Between the scalding heat of the day and the freezing cold of the night, if Sergeant Stevens wants to survive, he must fight not only the mighty forces of nature but also the greatest adversary of them all: himself.Written by

 [...]
 See more »

 This isn't an action movie, nor does it claim to be.

 If you go into this expecting war action, you'll be severely disappointed.
 Exhibit A: the low ratings of some reviewers here.

 This isn't a war movie or an action movie.
 It's the story of a man facing his inner demons in the context of war.
 I think the directors did a phenomenal job creating a true thriller with literally little action.
 Armie Hammer's performance was superb; I only started watching the movie because Armie has the kind of looks that God took extra time creating, but as the movie progressed I forgot about the actor and saw only the character.
 Two thumbs up!